jboynyc/textnets/docs/tutorial.rst

    Download this example as a Jupyter notebook so you can follow along:
    :jupyter-download:notebook:`tutorial`.

+   You can also make this tutorial "live" so you can adjust the example code and re-run it.

+   .. thebe-button:: Do it live!

 To use **textnets** in a project, you typically need the following imports:

 .. jupyter-execute::